 - Image resolution (as discussed) – the number of horizontal and vertical pixels of an image

 - Screen resolution – the number of pixels per inch (PPI) to give resolutions of 720p, 1080p 4K etc

 - Print resolution – the number of pixels per inch (PPI) or dots per inch (DPI), usually 200 – 300

 Do more megapixels mean better photo quality?

-No, simply having more megapixels definitely does not create better quality photos.
+No, a camera with more megapixels definitely does not create better quality photos.

-To create the best quality photo possible the three essential ingredients that the photographer controls are:
+To create the best quality photo possible the three essential ingredients a photographer controls are: